SvilenGrandzhan/investment-calculator/Project ToDos.md

        - use prevInput as name
      - setup two way binding
        - Note: do that in input tag by adding value property
-       - Take out in two way binding value is set to state variable
+       - Take out: in two way binding value is set to state variable
    - Video 117 lift State up
      - link UserInput and App.js using props and calculateHandler function
        - Name it onCalculate